karlseguin/the-little-redis-book/en/redis.md

 In the first (incorrect) case, how does Redis know which of the parameters are keys and which are simply arbitrary arguments?
 In the second case, there is no ambiguity.

 This brings up a second question: why must keys be explicitly listed?
-Every command in Redis knows, at execution time, which keys are going to needed.
+Every command in Redis knows, at execution time, which keys are going to be needed.
 This will allow future tools, like Redis Cluster, to  distribute requests amongst multiple Redis servers.
 You might have spotted that our above example actually reads from keys dynamically (without having them passed to `eval`).
 An `hget` is issued on all of Leto's male friends.
 That's because the need to list keys ahead of time is more of a suggestion than a hard rule.
-The above code will run fine in a single-instance setup, or even with replication, but won't in the yet-released Redis Cluster.
+The above code will run fine in a single-instance setup, or even with replication, but won't in the yet-to-be-released Redis Cluster.

 ## Script Management

 Even though scripts executed via `eval` are cached by Redis, sending the body every time you want to execute something isn't ideal.
-Instead, you can register the script with Redis and execute it's key.
+Instead, you can register the script with Redis and execute its key.
 To do this you use the `script load` command, which returns the SHA1 digest of the script:

     redis = Redis.new
     script_key = redis.script(:load, "THE_SCRIPT")